 Local people were invited to create a “Bear for Berwick 900”, dressed n a costume that depicted one of the Berwick 900 story themes.

-Children, families and staff took part n a bear-making workshop session at Prior Park First School and produced some 90 bears representng a wide range of characters from fishermen and solder bears, to William Wallace and Berwick Mayor bears, and even a Salmon Queen bear on her decorated float.
+Pupils, families and staff took part n a bear-making workshop session at Prior Park First School and produced some 90 bears representing a wide range of characters from fishermen and solder bears to William Wallace and Berwick Mayor bears, and even a Salmon Queen bear on her decorated float.

-As well as being displayed at several of the Berwick 900 events the bears attended two Teddy Bears’ Picnics n aid f local charities.
+As well as being displayed at several of the Berwick 900 events, the bears attended two Teddy Bears’ Picnics, at the Spittal Seaside Festival and the Surestart Fete in Tweedmouth, in aid of local charities.